 Once you've signed up for Google Analytics and you have your tracking code you can place it:

-- Navigating to Genesis > Theme Settings > Header and Footer Scripts.
+- Navigating to Admin > Theme Settings > Header and Footer Scripts.

 - Place the code in the Header Scripts box and then save the settings at the bottom of the page